zenml-io/zenml/docs/book/collaborate/collaborate.md

 incurring the overhead and friction usually associated with larger organizations.

-One such example is the decoupling of ZenML Stacks from Pipelines and their associated code, a principle that provides for a smooth transition from experimenting with and running Pipelines locally to deploying them to production environments.
-It is this same decoupling that also allows ZenML to be used in a setting where part of a team is iterating on writing ML code and implementing Pipelines, while the other part is defining and actively maintaining the infrastructure and the Stacks that will be used to execute Pipelines in production.
+One such example is the decoupling of ZenML Stacks from pipelines and their associated code, a principle that provides for a smooth transition from experimenting with and running pipelines locally to deploying them to production environments.
+It is this same decoupling that also allows ZenML to be used in a setting where part of a team is iterating on writing ML code and implementing pipelines, while the other part is defining and actively maintaining the infrastructure and the Stacks that will be used to execute pipelines in production.
 Everyone can remain focused on their responsibilities with ZenML acting as the central piece that connects and coordinates everything together.